Irma winds down, not before appearing to set a record for most records

-At 11 p.m.
-ET, Irma was about 5 miles south of Columbus, Georgia, near the Alabama line.
-Its top winds were down to 35 mph, and it was heading lowly toward northeast Alabama and western Tennessee as a nasty thunderstorm system.
+By 6 a.m.
+ET Tuesday, Irma was about 65 miles southwest of Atlanta.
+Its top winds were down to 25 mph, and it was charging across the Southeast toward Tennessee and the Ohio Valley as a nasty thunderstorm system.
 The National Hurricane Center reclassified it as a tropical depression and canceled all tropical storm warnings late Monday.

 Related: Mobile Home Residents Return to Find Paradise Is Not Lost